The perfect weekend road trip

-With its comparatively short distances, Tasmania is the perfect place for short weekend road trips.
-In fact, some trips can be completed in a day.
-One of these is a drive down to Bruny Island for some outdoor fun and gourmet food.
+With its comparatively short distances between attractions, Tasmania is the perfect place for short weekend road trips.
+In fact, some trips can be completed in a day due to the small size of the island.
+One of these is a drive down to stunning Bruny Island for some outdoor fun and gourmet local food.
 At Thrifty, we offer great specials when you hire a car with us for a day or two, so check them out and then go exploring.

 The Neck joins North Bruny Island to South Bruny Island with its spectacular scenery.
-This part of Bruny Island is wetter and home to large swathes of forest and the South Bruny National Park.
-Adventure Bay on the island's east coast is a popular spot for swimming.
+This part of Bruny Island is wetter and home to large patches of forest, as well as the South Bruny National Park.
+Adventure Bay on the island’s east coast is a popular spot for swimming.
 A must-do is to take one of the cruises departing from here.
-They normally last about three hours and offer the best views of South Bruny National Park's dramatic coastline, not to mention seals and dolphins.
+They normally last about three hours and offer the best views of South Bruny National Park’s dramatic coastline, not to mention seals and dolphins.

-Back on land, be sure to check out Bruny's gourmet offerings.
-There are cheeses, smoked goodies and oysters to taste and the island is also home to both Australia's southernmost winery and its southernmost licensed pub.
-There are plenty of hikes on the island too so you don't have to feel guilty about eating too much.
+Back on land, be sure to check out Bruny’s gourmet local offerings.
+There are an array of cheeses, smoked goodies and oysters to taste, and the island is also home to both Australia’s southernmost winery as well as its southernmost licensed pub.
+There are plenty of hikes on the island too so you don’t have to feel guilty about eating too much!

-Bruny Island measures only about 40 km in length, so one of our compact or medium range cars is perfect for getting around and you can easily visit the island just for the day.
+Bruny Island measures only about 40 km in length, so one of our compact or medium range cars is perfect for getting around.
+You can easily visit the island just for the day.
 There are wonderful accommodation options here, though, so why not stay the night?